 Part of the tourney’s obscurity may stem from the fact that it is the only major to exclude amateur entries.
 Two of the other majors are open tournaments and have pathways for amateurs of all stripes to enter, and the Masters commonly invites six top amateur champions to compete for the Silver Cup, a trophy awarded to the lowest-scoring amateur of the tournament.

 The PGA Championship’s dark horse status could have also been partially attributed to its up-until-recent position in the calendar year.
 Until 2019, it occurred in mid-August as the last of the four majors.
-Now, the tournament has been moved to late May, but the 2020 pandemic pushed that year’s event to early August.
-So the 2021 event will be only the second to occur in the PGA’s new time slot — presumably.
+Now, the tournament has been moved to late May.

 Obviously, it’s easy enough to pick one of the players mentioned above as your “horse” and bet on that player to win each major outright.
 There would be nothing suspect about, say, placing single bets on Dustin Johnson each time, at least on its face.